bensku/Skript/README.md

 Due to several issues with Craftbukkit lately, your server will shut down with an error.
 We recommend using **PaperSpigot** for better performance, but regular spigot works too.

-Finally, there is no guperformancearantee that issue will be resolved.
+Finally, there is no guarantee that issue will be resolved.
 Sometimes it might be harder than it sounds to you; in other cases, no one has time to take look at it.

 If your having a aliases issue please report that